 They lived in small villages of a dozen or so houses and each little village was more or less self sufficient.
 The farmers made huts of poles and lathes arranged with a central enclosure where the cattle and goats were kept at night.
 The men were buried in this enclosure when they died.

-The farmers practised slash and burn agriculture.
+The farmers practiced slash and burn agriculture.
 They moved on when they had exhausted the soil.
 The farmers seem to have lived peacefully alongside the bushmen for centuries.

 By the 11th or 12th centuries a more advanced iron age culture called the Luanga culture had arisen.
 The original farming villages were mainly self-sufficient but by the 12th century long distance trade was flourishing.

 One trading centre was called Inge-ambe-Ilede (the place where the cow lies), near the confluence of the Zambezi and the Kafue.
 Cotton weaving, ivory carving, and metalwork were all carried on there.
 Copper was made into bracelets or it was made into crosses, which were used as currency.
 The population rose and political units grew larger.

 By 1500 organised kingdoms arose.
 Chewa in the east, Lozi in the west, Bemba and Lunda in the north were the largest of these.
 In the 16th century, some men were buried with gold beads.
 The rulers also had glass beads from the Indian Ocean coast.